 Offering assistance even after enrollment, such as resolving issues with insurance coverage, understanding benefits, and navigating healthcare services.

 Insurance exchange navigation can be provided by various entities, including government agencies, insurance brokers, community organizations, and healthcare providers.
-The goal is to help individuals and businesses make informed decisions about their health insurance coverage and access the healthcare services they need.
-Insurance exchange navigators help patients with insurance exchange navigation.
+The primary goal is to help individuals and businesses make informed decisions about their health insurance coverage and access the healthcare services they need.
+Moreover, insurance exchange navigators actively assist patients with navigating the insurance exchange process.

 Insurance navigators are typically paid through a variety of mechanisms, depending on the organization or program through which they operate: